Elliott Abrams: Bush administration

 President George W. Bush appointed Abrams to the post of Special Assistant to the President and Senior Director for Democracy, Human Rights, and International Operations at the National Security Council on June 25, 2001.
 Abrams was appointed special assistant to the President and the NSC's senior director for Near East and North African Affairs on December 2, 2002.

 Human rights groups and commentators expressed disquiet over his White House appointment owing to his disreputable conduct and conviction in the Iran–Contra affair investigation and his role in overseeing the Reagan administration's foreign policy in Latin America.

 The Observer wrote that Abrams had advance knowledge of, and "gave a nod to," the Venezuelan coup attempt of 2002 against Hugo Chávez.

 The Intercept has reported that Abrams had a key role in disrupting a peace plan proposed by Iran, right after the U.S. invasion to Iraq in 2003.
 Abrams' office received this plan by fax.
 They should have passed the plan to Condoleezza Rice.
 But she never saw it.
-Later, Abrams's spokesperson got asked about the plan and he said “he had no memory of any such fax.”
+Later, Abrams's spokesperson was asked about the plan and he said “he had no memory of any such fax.”

 On February 2, 2005, Bush appointed Abrams deputy national security adviser for Global Democracy Strategy, where he served until the end of his administration on January 20, 2009.
 Abrams accompanied Condoleezza Rice as a primary adviser on her visits to the Middle East in late July 2006 in the course of discussions relating to the 2006 Israel-Lebanon conflict.